ORC World Championship

-The ORCi World Championships is an annual international sailing regatta for performance yachts rated under the ORCi rating system, organized by the host club on behalf of the Offshore Racing Congress and recognized by World Sailing, the sports IOC recognized governing body.
+The ORC World Championship is an annual international sailing regatta for performance yachts rated under the ORCi rating system, organized by the host club on behalf of the Offshore Racing Congress and recognized by World Sailing, the sports IOC recognized governing body.
+Before 2008 the event was competed under the ORC old IMS measurement system and known as the ORC IMS World Championships.